kamiljk/25Q2_astro_nano/src/about/README^User_Guide.md

 ## Overview

 This guide explains how we navigate and use our digital garden.
 It’s designed to help us find specific notes, explore relationships, and export data when needed.
 The YAML frontmatter is central to how we structure and interact with our content.
+Navigation and discovery are powered by semantic frontmatter fields like `scale`, `section`, and `type`, allowing users to browse by resolution, category, or media type.

 ---